Core Process Psychotherapist in North Bristol

 Psychotherapy/Counselling in Ashley Down, close to Bishopston and Clifton

 Due to Covid-19 I am currently working online or by phone.
 I intend to return to working in person when it is safe to do so.
-For this reason I am mainly taking on clients who would be able to come to my practice room once it is possible.
+For this reason I am mainly taking on clients from the Bristol area.
 There are some exceptions to this: see FAQ for more detail.

 The decision to have therapy is a personal one and can be prompted by many things:

 I am an experienced, accredited psychotherapist with the UKCP and work one-to-one with adults.
 I am based near Bishopston, within easy reach of Clifton and the city centre and on the Concorde Way cycle route.

 Psychotherapy/Counselling can be a mid- to long-term process on an open-ended basis.
 It is also possible to do very effective short-term work focussed on specific issues.

 I offer a free first meeting, lasting up to 45 minutes, which gives you the chance to ask any questions and perhaps more importantly to get a sense of who I am and how I work as a psychotherapist.
 If we decide to work together, we will usually contract to do six sessions.
 In the 6th session we will review the work and see whether it feels right to continue.
 These reviews take place from time to time and offer a chance for us both to reflect on the sessions.